11/01/2017 at 6:11 pm #35878

 Yes, the second print is perfect!
 The the problem is the levelling of the two nozzles.
 This calibration failed.
 The printer always check the bed level using the left nozzle.
 Printing with right nozzle and not knowing the position of the right nozzle respectively to the left makes problems…11/01/2017 at 6:38 pm #35881

 I have both RoboxDual and other Robox versionsArizona, USA

 @mateo No, a heated bed is not needed for PLA, but you will get lifting/warping unless you use something like BuildTak or GecktoTek.
 I have a GeckoTek plate I use for all my cold bed PLA parts and it works great.
 You can get better quality with a cold bed in some instances because the heat from the bed can cause the layers in curves to curl.

-I operate two Betas and one Production Robox.
+I operate two Betas and four Production Robox.